 “Image is a very important thing to both men and women and the fact that fashion trends are becoming more unisex and less gender-specific shows just how much the image industry is a huge game-changer,” states Susan Mukami of Potentash.com

 Hair Weaves for Men

 This number shows the high importance of hair in the Black community.
-Not only have African Americans/Black men have bought into the idea, but man weaves come in different types of textures: Caucasians, Latinos, Asians, etc. There is so much versatility when it comes to man weaves.
+Not only have African Americans/Black men have bought into the idea, but man weaves come in different types of textures for all ethnicities: Caucasians, Latinos, Asians, etc. There is so much versatility when it comes to man weaves.

 What Is A Man Weave?

 “Man weaves are cranial prosthesis hair replacement units that are non-surgical.”
 Installing these hair units is helping men who have lost their hair regain it back.